-James Mitchel Varnum was born on December 17, 1748 in Dracutt Massachusetts, one of twelve children of Samuel Varnum, a longstanding farmer and town clerk of Dracutt.
+James Mitchel Varnum was born on December 17, 1748 in Dracutt, Massachusetts.
+He was one of twelve children of Samuel Varnum, a longstanding farmer and town clerk of Dracutt.
 At the age of sixteen, Varnum entered Harvard University, but for unknown reasons withdrew two years before graduation.
 After teaching school in Dracutt for a year, he enrolled at Rhode Island College (now Brown University) on May 23, 1768.
 In 1769, at the age of twenty, Varnum graduated from college with honors.
-While in college he had fallen in love with Martha Child, from Warren, Rhode Island, whom he married on February 2, 1770.
+While in college he had fallen in love with Martha Child, from Warren, Rhode Island.
+They were married on February 2, 1770.

-At the age of twenty-two (1771), he was admitted to the bar and moved to East Greenwich, Rhode Island with his wife.
+In 1771, at the age of twenty-two, he was admitted to the bar and moved to East Greenwich, Rhode Island with his wife.
 He then proceeded to build an extensive legal practice throughout the colony.

 In the winter of 1777 at Valley Forge, Varnum, corresponding with his home state and Congress, attempted to procure provisions for his troops.
 His administrative skills caused Washington to refer to Varnum as “the light of the camp”.
 In June, Varnum left his troops to return home to Rhode Island for special duties.
 Varnum suggested to Washington that Rhode Island raise a battalion of negro troops.
 After General Washington sent the proposal to the governor of Rhode Island, the Rhode Island General Assembly promptly passed legislation authorizing the enlistment of negroes and Indians.
 In March 1779, at the age of thirty-one, Varnum resigned his commission to take a commission as Major General of the Rhode Island militia which fought in the Battle of Rhode Island in August 1779.

 Upon returning home to East Greenwich after the war, Varnum was elected to the Continental Congress in 1780, 1782, and 1786.
-His name appears frequently in the Congressional Journals indicating his great influence.
-Despite interest in politics, Varnum’s skills as a brilliant attorney were not neglected and continued to grow as he resumed his practice.
+His name appears frequently in the Congressional Journals, indicating his great influence.
+Varnum’s skills as a brilliant attorney were not neglected and continued to grow as he resumed his practice.
 At the age of thirty nine, Varnum was appointed Judge in the newly opened Ohio Territory.
-He died in Ohio on January 10, 1789 at the age of forty of tuberculosis.
+He died of tuberculosis in Ohio on January 10, 1789 at the age of forty.